kinopotato/iasdev-frontpage/README.md

 # iasdev-frontpage
 Unofficial front page for IasDev team containing all the information needed for new members to get started.
+I am using a somewhat bastardized version of BEM for CSS.

 v1:
 -Everything is working but still needs a lot of work on navigation, transition and layout to be honest.